 Impacts on air quality under alternative 1 would be adverse; however, the release of air pollutants from PWC use would not create a distinguishable effect on air quality at the park.
-The annual emission rates of criteria air pollutants are expected to be comparable to current conditions with continued slight adverse impacts for 2 years during the phase-out of older, more polluting PWCs.
+The annual emission rates of criteria air pollutants, greenhouse gases and ozone precursor pollutants are expected to be comparable to current conditions with continued slight adverse impacts for 2 years during the phase-out of older, more polluting PWCs.
 Compared to current conditions, air quality under alternative 1 would improve post phase-out, due to the elimination of the older, more polluting PWCs.
 Estimated concentrations of greenhouse gases and ozone precursor pollutants would remain very low.
-Impacts under alternative 2 would be the same as alternative 1, except that since PWCs would be permitted along the entire national lakeshore, new areas would be impacted by PWC use.
-While the entire national lakeshore would be open to PWC use under alternative 2, as documented before, it is expected most PWC use would remain in the western areas near Sand Point and Miners Beach.
-As with alternative 1, air quality impacts under alternative 2 would only be slight, and would be reduced after the phase-out.
+Impacts under alternative 2 would also be the same as alternative 1, except that since PWCs would be permitted along the entire national lakeshore, new areas would be impacted by PWC use.
+While the entire national lakeshore would be open to PWC use under alternative 2, it is expected most PWC use would remain in the western areas near Sand Point and Miners Beach.
+As with alternative 1, air quality impacts under alternative 2 would only be slight and would be reduced after the phase-out.
 Alternative 3 would result in beneficial impacts to air quality compared to current conditions, as PWCs would be banned from the national lakeshore, eliminating the air pollutants released by PWCs in the park.
-However, due to the low level of current PWC use at the national lakeshore, the beneficial effects would not be measurable.
-Although the three alternatives are expected to create slight adverse or beneficial impacts on air quality, the air quality of the national lakeshore would not be noticeably altered.
-The three alternatives would not contribute appreciably to the cumulative adverse impacts of other watercraft use on air quality at the national lakeshore.
+However, due to the low level of current PWC use at the national lakeshore, the effects would not be measurable.
+Under alternative 4, the impacts to air quality would be the same as modeled for alternative 1 during the phase-out.
+The annual emissions of air pollutants from PWCs would continue at current levels, resulting in slight adverse impacts to air quality.
+However, PWC emissions would eventually decline over time as older PWCs are eventually replaced by newer, less polluting models.
+Although the four alternatives are expected to create slight adverse or beneficial impacts on air quality, the air quality of the national lakeshore would not be noticeably altered.
+None of the alternatives would contribute appreciably to the cumulative adverse impacts of other watercraft use on air quality at the national lakeshore.